hvmerode/junit-pipeline/README.md

 Azure DevOps unit test project.
 * _DeleteTargetFile_ - Deletes a single file before it is pushed to the Azure DevOps unit test project.
 It can be used to remove the file that includes the pipeline unit tests, if you don't want it to run it in the test project.
+* _FindReplaceInFile_ - Find and replace a string in a given file; either replaces the first occurence or all occurences.
+  This hook can be used to fix some inconveniences in the target yaml files in the Azure DevOps test project.
 <br></br>

 #### Define unit test ####